For Years, Her Excruciating Stomach Pain Would Strike at Random—And Doctors Were Stumped

 When Phillips saw the scan, he says, “it was a eureka moment.”
 It revealed that the upper section of Crean’s small intestine was dilated—much wider than its usual one-centimetre diameter—while the lower section was collapsed, indicating an obstruction somewhere along the way.
 Upon further inspection, he discovered that a loop of Crean’s bowel was trapped inside a gap in her pelvis—a space through which the femoral arteries and veins, which carry blood to and from the lower body, travel.
 Most of the time, the bowel was perfectly normal, which explains why no previous scans had detected the problem.
 But occasionally, when the loop got stuck, it caused Crean’s debilitating attacks.

 “My Miracle Surgery”

 Phillips wasn’t certain why Crean started having these issues.
 She could have been born with it, or it could have been the result of a genetic abnormality affecting her collagen, the main structural protein in her connective tissues.
 Fortunately, Phillips didn’t need to know the original cause to fix it.
 Crean was cautiously optimistic.
 She’d seen so many doctors with so many theories.
 She’d only believe it if the episodes finally ceased.

 On May 21, 2019, Phillips performed surgery, delicately dislodging the bowel and sealing the hole in Crean’s pelvis with permeable mesh.
 It took Crean a week to recover, and then she waited, hoping that the pain that had plagued her for the last decade was truly gone.
 A month passed, then another.
-Three years later, she still hasn’t had another episode.
+Years later, she still hasn’t had another episode.